rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

 }
 ```

-Then we can first configure the binding using annotations (legacy way) and later we can migrate it to use functional interfaces.
+We can first configure the binding using annotations (legacy way) and later we can change it to use functional interfaces.
 Checkout **legacy** tag in this repository if you want to go back to the legacy version.

 ### Producer with annotations (legacy)